 So which All-Star Resort is best?
 Like I said these standard rooms that the All-Stars are best for a family of four compromised of two adults and two kids.
 Of course, you can tweak that a little bit if you get a refurbished room or the family suite.
 But by and large, that’s who will fit best at these hotels.

 The All-Stars are the cheapest of all the resorts at Disney and a good option if sticking to a tight budget is your priority.
-And remember staying on property will give you the chance to do some add-ons like the dining plans magical Express and that 60-day Fast Pass window.

 The Movies resort has newer rooms, but Music, in my opinion, has slightly better food options.
 I oddly also think that music has a slightly better vibe as well there’s something about the calypso pool and the jazz building that almost reminds me of Port Orleans.
 But again if the price is the most important factor then just go for the cheapest one.